Dane-Dawson/proptipus/README.md

 # Proptipus Props Practice

 This is a lab that is designed to practice the use of props in React in a myriad of applications.
 It is intended as a supplimental fun exercise to reinforce and solidify the concepts useful to work within the React framework, specifically it's `state` and `props`.
 This is *NOT* an introduction to props, but rather a demonstration of some common ways props are used within React for you to explore and experiment with.
 Tentacles 1-4 are focused on more foundational/fundamental prop manipulation, and tentacles 5-8 start to explore some more nuanced uses of React's props.
-For legibility sake the state is created in a separate `ProptipusState` file and is imported in, you can look at `ProptipusState` to see all the values (which should remain unaltered throughout this lab) stored in state.
+For legibility sake the state is created in a separate `ProptipusState` file and is imported in, you can look at `ProptipusState.js` to see all the values (which should remain unaltered throughout this lab) stored in state.

 To install this project run
 ```